AbhishekMankame/AbhishekMankame/README.md

 I am a Competitive Programmer, Web and App Developer and Machine Learning enthusiast from India.
 - Currently working as Mainframe Db2 systems programmer at Kyndryl
-- 3x Azure cloud Certified
+- 3x Azure Cloud Certified
 - Former Gold #msftstudentambassadors
 - Co-founder and former core member of AJIET DevNation, an open source community for students
 - Former AI/ML lead at GDSC AJIET